 One of our most popular blog articles is an article titled “Quick SEO Wins“.
 In summary it’s an article that outlines several simple changes you can make to your website to boost your SEO.

-One question that has come from that article is “how do I build links?”
+One question that has come from that article is “how do I get SEO backlinks for my website?”

-And it’s a very good question, but also, it’s worth remembering that link building for SEO is best done after your website is full optimised on-site.
+And it’s a very good question, but also, it’s worth remembering that link building for SEO is best done after your website is fully optimised “on-site” – Known as technical SEO.

-Before chasing links to your website it’s best to go back, find a piece of content that’s out dated, up date it with fresh content for 2019, include some images, infographics and video is possible so that you have a killer piece of content that really stands out and is something worth linking too.
+Before chasing backlinks to your website it’s best to go back, find a piece of content that’s out dated, up date it with fresh content for 2019, include some images, infographics and video – if possible – so that you have a killer piece of content that really stands out and is something worth backlinking too.

 #1 Share across Social Media